A growing problem

 Dave opened an account, stood up with pride, and headed out to tell his family and friends to do the same.
 Not because I sold him on the idea, but because he knew he could trust us to put his needs first.

 We want you to develop relationships with us at our credit union.
-Together, we can help you live better – not debter.
+Together, we can help you live better – not debtor.
 Too much?
 Nope!
 You can never have too many puns…or too much support when it comes to important issues like your finances.

 Our members matter.
 Join us.